cardano-foundation/CIPs/CIP-0036/README.md

  - rename the `staking_pub_key` field to `stake_credential` and `registration_signature` to `registration_witness` to allow for future credentials additions.

 Fund 10:
 - stipulated that `reward_address` must be a Shelley payment address, otherwise voting reward payments will not be recieved.
+  - **Note:** up to Fund 9 `reward_address` was a Shelley rewards address; from Fund 10 onwards, it will be a normal payment address.
+This will allow rewards to be paid directly from the designated Catalyst pot rather than requiring MIR transfers.

 Fund 11:
  - added the `deregistration` metadata format.